[Case study]

 Many use the English term “skimmer” to talk about it, it is the plastic mouth that collects surface water and floating debris so that they can be treated by the filtration system.

-4. Return of water
+4. Return jets

 These are the plastic nozzles (there are 2 or 3 of them usually) that are located below the normal water level and return filtered water back into the pool.
 Before the first frost, it is imperative to plug the water returns because they should not contain water during the winter.
 If water enters the filtration system, it may swell during the winter and thus break your pool.

-5. Bottom drain
+5. Main drain

 Very old pools did not have them but, today, all pools have a drain that draws water and debris from the bottom into the filtration system.
 This makes it much easier to maintain the pool and it is a room that is never affected by frost because it is located below the frost level in Quebec.

-6. Filtration system (filter, pump and pipe)
+6. Filtration system (filter, pump and plumbing)

 The pump circulates water through the PVC pipes.
 The filter collects the debris to purify the water.
 And the water heater, heats the water!